Jagel History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Jagel was first found in Prussia, where the name emerged in medieval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

 Early History of the Jagel family

-Another 220 words (16 lines of text) covering the years 1861, 1838, 1862, 1553 and 1623 are included under the topic Early Jagel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jagel research.
+Another 96 words (7 lines of text) covering the years 1861, 1838, 1862, 1553 and 1623 are included under the topic Early Jagel History in all our PDF Extended History products and printed products wherever possible.

 Jagel Spelling Variations

 Spelling variations of this family name include: Yagel, Jäckel, Jackel, Jäckl, Jäckle, Yagle, Yagl, Yegle, Yegl, Yaegl, Yaegel, Jeckl, Jeckle, Jeckel, Jagl, Jagle, Jagel, Jegel, Jegl, Jegle, Jaeckel, Jaeckl, Jaeckl, Jaegle, Jaegl and many more.

 Early Notables of the Jagel family (pre 1700)